procangroup/xblock-clover/README.md

 # xblock-clover

 The CloVER XBlock integrates virtual lab environments into practical based edx courses.
 The XBlock allows students to conduct experiments using a virtual computers and desktops running on public or private Openstack Clouds.
-The XBlock interacts with the CloVER application, offered online as a cloud service for organisations and institutions.
-CloVER is a connection broker that instanciates on demand virtual desktops and servers in Openstack environments (owned and managed by the organisation or institution) and offers them to teachers and students in a scalable, reliable and secure manner.
 It has been developed by [ProCAN](http://www.procan-group.com)

 ## Architecture

+The xBlock Integrates cloud based virtual lab environments with OpenEdx.
+The XBlock interacts with the CloVER web application, offered online as a cloud service for organisations and institutions.
+CloVER, developed by [ProCAN](http://www.procan-group.com), acts as a VDI/DaaS broker between the xBlock and a private/public Openstack cloud environment.
+CloVER is a connection broker that instanciates on demand (Linux/Windows) virtual desktops and servers in Openstack clouds and offers them to teachers and students in a scalable, reliable and secure manner.

+The CloVER admin can be the same as the Edx admin or a third party like institution, enterprise or organisation.
+The clover admin is responsible for configuring (using a very simple interface) the interaction between CloVER and Openstack.
+The OpenStack can be deployed for private clouds (in the case of SPOC for instance ) or offered as [public cloud services] (https://www.openstack.org/marketplace/public-clouds/).

+The edx author (e.g. teacher) should contact the admin clover to obtain the CloVER URL and credentails.
+Once validated, the author can start use the Xblock to create virtual labs.
+The author can also access the CloVER interface to manage/access the desktops of users (learners).

  ![clover_architecture](https://github.com/procangroup/clover_images/blob/master/CloVER-EDXLab.png)

+CloVER is today offered as a Service, hosted and managed by the [ProCAN](http://www.procan-group.com) company.
+To get a clover instance as service, please visit the site: https://procan-group.com/cloverEDX/.
+You can try the CloVER product in the Cloud, free for 7 days (up to three desktops).

-## Installation
+## XBlock Installation

     # Move to the folder where you want to download the XBlock
     cd /edx/app/edxapp